 No you do not need to speak Spanish.
 The people you deal with at Southern Peru Explorers all speak English, from booking your trip to the guides who will accompany you along your adventure.
 It is handy to pick up a few phrases to be friendly and get around before and after your trip with us, although on your trek we shall be there to support and translate if needed.

 What happens if I have a medical condition?

 You know yourself better than anyone else if your medical condition will hinder your trip or not.
 It is imperative that you let us know however, especially if you intend to carry medications with you.
 If we are made aware we can advise on best options and also make special provisions if needed.
 If you do have an ongoing medical condition we recommend you to seek council with your doctor before booking any trek.

 Not a problem, we can cater for you.
 Please let us know at the time of booking so we can ensure tasty options for you!

 What do I need to bring on this trek?

-Duffel bag This is where all your extras go that you will need for subsequent days or during the evening/night.
-Essentials: warm jumper/jacket for the evenings, beanie if you have not already packed it in your day bag, lightweight shoes for wearing around camp such as trainers or flip flops, head torch / torch, extra clothing for the days you have (you do not need a new change of clothes for every day, this will increase your weight in your duffel bag and you only have a finite limit).
+Duffel Bag: This is where all your extras go that you will need for subsequent days or during the evening/night.
+Essentials: Warm jumper/jacket for the evenings, beanie if you have not already packed it in your day bag, lightweight shoes for wearing around camp such as trainers or flip flops, head lamp / torch, extra clothing (you do not need a new change of clothes for every day, this will increase your weight in your duffel bag and you only have a finite limit).
 Optional: Battery pack for your phone, talcum powder for your feet or any chaffing areas, make up, notebook.
 Once again if you are unsure about any items or wonder if we provide them please ask either in your inquiry form or during briefing.
-You will need to pack you air mattress and sleeping bag in the duffel bag also, however Southern Peru will provide these.
+You will need to pack you air mattress and sleeping bag in the duffel bag also, however Southern Peru Explorers will provide these.